Skip to Content

 Three finished coffee filter bats laying on gray wood photo backdrop

-We hope you have fun creating a colony of bats with this cute Halloween craft for kids.
-The instructions below are available for you to print out at home.
+We hope you have fun creating a colony of bats with this cute Halloween craft for kids!

 Close up of hand holding completed coffee filter bat craft project